zorua98741/PS3-Rich-Presence-for-Discord/README.md

 * PSX and PS2 game detection will **not** work on PSN .pkg versions because webman cannot show those games as mounted/playing.
 * PS2 ISO game detection can be inconsistent, varying on degree of consistency by the value of "Refresh time."
 * Using Windows 7 is not advised due to the hoops that have to be jumped through to get the script working, but the .py file *does* work (tested with Python 3.8.6 64bit)
+	- If you want to use a .exe, [here](https://www.mediafire.com/file/ezzlcemhkmnmyn2/PS3RPD.exe/file) is a version that may or may not fully function (very little bug testing has been done)

 ## Usage